kvb2univpitt/i2b2-demo/i2b2-data-demo/postgresql/README.md

 | Database  | i2b2      |
 | Username  | postgres  |
 | Password  | demouser  |

+> Note that the user accounts above is the database admin account.

 ### Docker Container and Image Management